FedTP: Federated Learning by Transformer Personalization: Related Work

 \subsection{Personalized Federated Learning}

-Multiple approaches to personalized federated learning have been proposed as a way of overcoming heterogeneity across clients.
+Multiple approaches to personalized federated learning have been proposed as a way of overcoming heterogeneity across clients \cite{zhang2022r, zhang2022semi,zhang2022federated}.
 Currently, these methods can be divided into two main categories: global model personalization and learning personalized models \cite{tan2022towards}.
 Global model personalization aims to improve the performance of a single shared global model given heterogeneous data.
 An intuitive method is fine-tuning the global model on the clients' local datasets to produce personalized parameters \cite{wang2019federated,mansour2020three,fallah2020personalized,khodak2019adaptive}.
 Another strategy is to add a proximal regularization term to handle client drift problems resulting from statistical heterogeneity.
 Examples include FedProx \cite{li2020federated}, pFedMe \cite{t2020personalized} and Ditto \cite{li2021ditto}.
+Instead, FedAlign \cite{mendieta2022local} studied the data heterogeneity challenge of FL from the perspective of local learning generality rather than proximal restriction.